miraclx/actors-test/crates/experiments/self-stream/README.md

 And from `Handler` / `StreamHandler` implementations, we have to return a `ResponseFuture`.

+## Case 5

+I noticed a race condition where mutations to the state may have been queued up before the stream is polled.

+Leading to one report saying "state changed to X", followed by another saying "the state is currently X-1" from the stream.

+On further investigation, I determined this was due to the stream task yielding too early, and after some iterations of more complex patterns, I settled on simply biasing the `select!` macro, which should fall back to the actor to handle the stream item before yielding, as that maintained the same behaviour.

+I also swapped out `Box::pin(OptionFuture)` with a `Fuse`-d future, pinning to the same memory as the surrounding async block.
+This brings our allocations down, making this the most efficient approach.

 ## Verdict

-I'd say the third approach is the best, I also checked allocations rudimentarily using the `alloc` module.
+I'd say the third and optimally, fifth approach is the best, I also checked allocations rudimentarily using the `alloc` module.

 Contrived example, but with a stream yielding 4 items: